Adopt A Drain

 What will the revenue from the stormwater utility fee be used for?

 The City’s stormwater utility fee would result in more funding for stormwater capital projects.
 Specifically, the City’s stormwater utility fee would fund stormwater operation, maintenance, and rehabilitation expenditures.
 Those activities are currently funded by sales and property taxes.
 If those activities are funded in the future by a stormwater utility fee, then the sales and property taxes would be available for other City needs.
 Council has indicated these available sales and property taxes would be used for additional stormwater capital projects.

 Council has made no final decisions on which capital projects to fund.
-However, Council has indicated that two projects are top priorities, which are:
+However, Council has indicated that three projects are top priorities, which are: